 By Herbert Lash

-NEW YORK, Aug 21 (Reuters) - Global equity markets slid for a fifth day on Wednesday and the dollar strengthened ahead of the release of minutes from the latest Federal Reserve policy-setting meeting that are expected to hint, at the least, of a pullback of economic stimulus from September.
+NEW YORK, Aug 21 (Reuters) - Global equity markets slid for a fifth day on Wednesday and the dollar strengthened ahead of a report from the latest Federal Reserve policy-setting meeting that is expected to hint, at the least, of a pullback of economic stimulus in September.

-Wall Street opened mostly lower, following slight declines in European shares, while U.S. Treasury prices and German bonds fell amid caution ahead of the release of the Fed’s minutes at 2:00 p.m.
+Most U.S., European and emerging market stocks fell, as did U.S. Treasury and German bond prices, amid caution ahead of the release of the Fed’s minutes from its July 30-31 meeting at 2 p.m.
 EDT (1800 GMT).

 The dollar edged higher from a six-month low against the euro and gained versus the yen as traders bet the minutes will reinforce expectations of a pullback in the Fed’s bond-buying program aimed at spurring growth by keeping interest rates low.

-Investors will search for any insight into how and when the Fed will begin to cut back on its bond buying, said Wilmer Stith, co-manager of the Wilmington Broad Market Bond Fund in Baltimore.
+Investors are looking for insight on how and when the Fed will begin to cut back on its bond buying, said Wilmer Stith, co-manager of the Wilmington Broad Market Bond Fund in Baltimore.